 (b) in the case of a corporation—a corporation that is an externally-administered corporation within the meaning of the Corporations Law.

-“jurisdiction” means a State or Territory.
+jurisdiction means a State or Territory.

-“key requirement” see Part 6.
+key requirement see Part 6.

-“land” includes any interest in land.
+land includes any interest in land.

-“linked credit provider” see section 117(1).
+linked credit provider see section 117(1).

-“merchant service agreement” means an agreement between a credit provider and a supplier of goods and services under which the credit provider agrees to pay to the supplier amounts for goods or services supplied by the supplier and paid by means of credit cards, whether or not the credit cards are issued by the credit provider.
+merchant service agreement means an agreement between a credit provider and a supplier of goods and services under which the credit provider agrees to pay to the supplier amounts for goods or services supplied by the supplier and paid by means of credit cards, whether or not the credit cards are issued by the credit provider.

-“mortgage” includes —
+mortgage includes —

 (a) any interest in, or power over, property securing obligations of a debtor or guarantor; or